Keoke Cotner

 Keoke Cotner (born July 11, 1971) is an American professional golfer who played on the Nationwide Tour.

+Professional career

 Cotner joined the Nationwide Tour in 2000.
 In his rookie year on Tour he recorded three top-10 finishes and won the Buy.com Oregon Classic.
 The following year he also recorded three top-10 finishes while finishing in a tie for second twice.
 In 2002 he recorded his career best finish on the money list, 25th, while recording four top-10 finishes including a tied for second.
 From 2003 to 2009 he recorded nine top-10 finishes including a runner up finish in 2004, 2005 and 2008.

+Personal life

 His brother, Kawika, is also a professional golfer and has played on the PGA Tour and the Nationwide Tour.